 Can I make air fryer jalapeño poppers ahead of time?

-Absolutely!
-You can do all of the prep work, such as cutting, stuffing, and wrapping the peppers the night before you cook them.
-Keep them wrapped in saran wrap and refrigerated until you are ready to prepare them.
-Because they taste best fresh and crisp, save the cooking until you are going to eat them.
+If you want to make thee ahead of time, do all of the prep work, such as cutting, stuffing, and wrapping the peppers the night before you cook them.
+Then, keep them wrapped and refrigerated until you are ready to prepare them.

 Does bacon splatter in the air fryer?

-No!
-The best part of making these jalapeño poppers in the air fryer is that you don't have to deal with splattering bacon grease!
+Because the air fryer has the tray with holes, you don’t have to deal with splattering bacon grease!
 It drains directly to the bottom of the basket, away from the poppers.

 Air Fryer Jalepeno Poppers